-Once an insurance underwriter learns that you have suffered form migraines in the past, most (if not all) underwriters are going to want to know answers to the following questions:
+Once an insurance underwriter learns that you have suffered from migraines in the past, most (if not all) underwriters are going to want to know answers to the following questions:

 - How old were you when you suffered from your first migraine?

 - How often do you experience migraines?

 - When was the last time that you had a migraine?